raquo/laminar-examples/README.md

 Note that this TodoMVC app requires a couple CSS files.
 If the styles are all broken when you run it locally, make sure the CSS is loaded properly using browser dev tools.
 Shouldn't be a problem, but mentioning this just in case, since there's no web server bundled with this project.

+These examples are published for Scala 3, however they do not use any new Scala 3 features.
+If you simply change the Scala version in `build.sbt` and `index-{fast,full}opt.html` files, and change all the wildcard imports from `.*` and `.{*, given}` to `._`, everything here should work in Scala 2 without other code changes.

 ## Author